Tumbling Rock Cave

 Once you are granted a permit, you will want to print a map of the cave, which can be found here.
 Caves can be very difficult to navigate, and that is still the case even with a fairly approachable cave such as Tumbling Rock, so bringing a map or two is imperative.
 The last thing to do before heading to the preserve is a preliminary gear check.
 Since this is not a very technical cave, you will not need a ton of gear, but I will highlight all of the essentials in the gear list section of this article.

 Once you get to Tumbling Rock Cave Preserve, you will need to get the gate code from Nathan, which locks the entrance to the cave.
-The entrance to the cave is about chest-height so will duck down into the main passage, which quickly opens so you can walk comfortably.
-Navigating here is pretty straight-forward, and you will take this all the way to Sugarloaf Mountain, a 15-foot tall half dome shaped formation with a unique texture.
-You will stay to your left here, and follow the large corridor another 500 feet, until you get to the Elephants Feet room, featuring two impressive 15-20 foot columns that seem like they are holding the entire room from collapsing.
+The entrance to the cave is about chest height so you will duck down into the main passage, which quickly opens so you can walk comfortably.
+Navigating here is pretty straightforward, and you will take this all the way to Sugarloaf Mountain, a 15-foot tall half-dome-shaped formation with a unique texture.
+You will stay to your left here, and follow the large corridor another 500 feet until you get to the Elephants Feet room, featuring two impressive 15-20 foot columns that seem like they are holding the entire room from collapsing.

-From Topless Dome, you can continue another 10 minutes to get to the Christmas Tree room, which features a stalagmite perfectly shaped as a Christmas tree.
-In fact, during Christmas time it is even decorated with battery powered Christmas lights.
+From Topless Dome, you can continue another 10 minutes to get to the Christmas Tree room, which features a stalagmite perfectly shaped like a Christmas tree.
+In fact, during Christmas time it is even decorated with battery-powered Christmas lights.
 After the Christmas Tree room, navigation gets more difficult, more closely resembling rock scrambling than hiking.
-Near end of the cave is another impressive feature known as Mount Olympus, a 200-foot mountain inside the cave which can only be climbed with extreme care, as it is fairly steep and slick with mud.
+Near the end of the cave is another impressive feature known as Mount Olympus, a 200-foot mountain inside the cave that can only be climbed with extreme care, as it is fairly steep and slick with mud.

 As with all caves, Topless Dome is a different cave on the way back than it is on the way out.
 There may have been passages behind you that you did not notice on the way out that would present unfamiliar forks in the road on the way back.
 It is always good to stop periodically and check behind you to make sure you can recognize the room you are in on your return.

 Most importantly, caves are extremely sensitive living ecosystems so anything you can do to minimize your footprint should be taken into consideration.
-As with all adventures, this means pack-in, pack-out, and that applies to your personal business as well.
-Stay within the ribbons where they are present and DO NOT vandalize the cave with graffiti or even chalk.
+As with all adventures, this means pack-in and pack-out, which also applies to your personal business.
+Please stay within the ribbons where they are present and DO NOT vandalize the cave with graffiti or even chalk.

 Due to a lack of online resources on this cave, I know this is not a comprehensive explanation of Tumbling Rock Cave and all its passages.
-However, I hope this can be useful to help you know what kind of epic adventure you and your friends are getting yourselves into so you can have a great time caving!
+However, I hope this can help you know what kind of epic adventure you and your friends are getting themselves into so you can have a great time caving!

 Read More